 Edinburgh is a charming, character-filled, and vibrant city.
 This is also a very beautiful destination which attracts plenty of visitors.
 It also has that perfectly quaint feel that is like no other place.
 Other reasons to visit include live music, shopping, and museums.

-Spend time exploring the signts and museum in either Kuala Lumpur or Edinburgh.
+Spend time exploring the sights and museums in either Kuala Lumpur or Edinburgh.

 Travelers visit Kuala Lumpur from around the world to see its many world-famous attractions.
 The most notable landmark in the city is the famed Petronas Twin Towers, but other popular sights include Merdeka Square, Kuala Lumpur Tower, and the National Museum.

-The museums and tourist attractions in Edinburgh are world-renowned.
+The museums, monuments, and landmarks in Edinburgh are among the most recognizable in the world.
 The most famous sights include the Edinburgh Castle, the Palace of Holyroodhouse, and the National Museum of Scotland.

-For a nice culinary experience, head to Kuala Lumpur, which is well known for it's local dishes.
+For a nice culinary experience, head to Kuala Lumpur, which is well known for it's local dishes and restaurants.